 Pocket K No. 5: Documented Benefits of GM Crops

 The global area planted to GM crops has consistently increased over the past years.
 Substantial share of GM crops has been grown in developed countries.
 In the last few years, however, there has been a consistent increase in the number of hectares being planted to GM crops in the developing world.
-Fifty three percent (53%) or 100.6 million hectares of the total global GM crop area of 189.8 million hectares, is now being grown in developing countries.
+Fifty three percent (53%) or 103.1 million hectares of the total global GM crop area of 191.7 million hectares, was in developing countries in 2018.
 A significant increase in GM crop area was reported in developing countries of Africa, Asia, and Latin America.
 Experiences from these countries show that resource-poor farmers can also benefit from this technology.

 This Pocket K documents some of the GM crop experiences of selected developing countries.

 Global Impact of GM Crops

 Biotech crops have had a positive impact on farm income worldwide due to enhanced productivity and efficiency gains.
 In 2016, direct global farm income benefit was $18.2 billion.
 Over the period of 21 years between 1996-2016, farm incomes have increased by $186.1 billion.1